 Aside from the rumors and tales of a great and rich land, it is easy to see why the Swedes decided to head eastward – it’s close.
 Their first “Russian” trading post was near today’s Finnish border.
 This was the trading station/fortress at today’s Staraya Ladoga near St. Petersburg on the shores of Lake Ilmen in Russia.
 The Vikings arrived there around 750 AD.

-Reinforcing our certainty that the Swedish Vikings established a presence there are archaeological finds which included sleds of a Scandinavian type.
+Reinforcing our certainty that the Swedish Vikings established a presence there are archaeological finds which included Scandinavian type sleds.
 Interestingly, they are the same type of sleds with the same type of carvings on them as the sleds found with the Oseberg Ship, one of the greatest Viking finds of all time…which was found in Norway, not Sweden.
 New theories based on recent evidence seem to indicate a much more intertwined Viking world than previously believed.

 As they traded and raided south along the rivers of western Russia, the Vikings founded the city of Novgorod just over one hundred years later, c.
 859 AD.
 “Novgorod” means “new city” in Russian, and it’s highly likely that the word “gorod” meaning “city” stems from the Norse word “gard” meaning “fortress”.
 It’s likely that Novgorod was the city of “Holmgard”, mentioned in the saga, and which means “strong fortress”.